servantboy/The-Revelation-Riddle/chapters/16_The_Revelation_Riddle.md

 	•	and the Bible’s prophetic body is seen as deliberate, ordered, and exact — from Genesis to Revelation.
 The pattern was there all along, it was written in the King James Bible.

+Deuteronomy 29:29 “The secret things belong unto the LORD our God: but those things which are revealed belong unto us and to our children for ever, that we may do all the words of this law”